 Ad extension data

-Google Ads creates ad extension data in the Business data section of your Google Ads account, any time you add or edit an ad extension.
+For legacy ad extensions, Google Ads creates ad extension data in the Business data section of your Google Ads account.
+However, once your ad extensions have migrated, your ad extension data won't be stored there.
 You might see, for example, a “Main sitelink feed” with the sitelink text and URLs of your sitelinks extensions.

 - Click on any item to see the approval status, policy details, and performance stats of that extension.

 - Use this interface to edit the extensions you share across multiple entities (like campaigns or ad groups).